OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 ### Securing Kubernetes Dashboard

-The Kubernetes dashboard is a webapp for monitoring your cluster.
+The Kubernetes dashboard is a webapp for managing your cluster.
 It it is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
 Thus, there are a lot of tutorials on how to do this.
 Unfortunately, most of them create a service account with very high privileges.
 This caused Tesla and some others to be hacked via such a poorly configured K8s dashboard.
 (Reference: Tesla cloud resources are hacked to run cryptocurrency-mining malware - <https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/>)

 To prevent attacks via the dashboard, you should follow some tips:

-- Do not expose the dashboard to the public.
+- Do not expose the dashboard without additional authentication to the public.
 There is no need to access such a powerful tool from outside your LAN
 - Turn on RBAC, so you can limit the service account the dashboard uses
 - Do not grant the service account of the dashboard high privileges
 - Grant permissions per user, so each user only can see what he is supposed to see
 - If you are using network policies, you can block requests to the dashboard even from internal pods (this will not affect the proxy tunnel via kubectl proxy)
 - Before version 1.8, the dashboard had a service account with full privileges, so check that there is no role binding for cluster-admin left.
+- Deploy the dashboard with an authenticating reverse proxy, with multi-factor authentication enabled.
+This can be done with either embeded OIDC `id_tokens` or using Kubernetes Impersonation.
+This allows you to use the dashboard with the user's credentials instead of using a privileged `ServiceAccount`.
+This method can be used on both on-prem and managed cloud clusters.

 ## Kubernetes Security Best Practices: Build Phase